 - heavy cream - May substitute sour cream, or ½ cup milk

-- parmesan cheese (optional) - Parmesan cheese is not added to traditional Swedish meatballs recipes, but we love the addition.
+- parmesan cheese (optional) - Parmesan cheese isn't usually in Swedish meatballs, but we think it's a tasty twist.

-This easy Swedish meatballs recipe can be ready and on the table in about 30 minutes.
-The prep time for this recipe is around 10 minutes and the total cook time is approximately 20 minutes following recipe instructions.
-So, in you can have this delicious comfort food on the table fast!
+This One Pot Swedish Meatballs dinner can be ready in 30 minutes.
+The prep time is around 10 minutes and the total cook time is approximately 20 minutes following these step-by-step instructions.
+So, you can have this delicious comfort food on the table fast!

 First Make The Meatballs

-2. Form Meatballs.
-Using a spoon or a small cookie scoop, take golf-ball size of the meatball mixture and form 18 - 1 inch round balls.
+Step 2.
+Form Balls.
+Using a spoon or a small cookie scoop, take golf ball size of the meatball mixture and form 18 - 1 inch round balls.

 Roll each ball around in the palm of your hand to smooth it into a round shape and set aside on a plate.